skulltech/goodgives/README.md

 ## Usage

-Run the script from the terminall like the following example.
+Run the script from the terminal like the following example.

 ```console
 ~/Documents/goodreads-giveaways  master ✔                                0m